-From my professional start as a journalist at a news magazine in Washington DC, I’ve been motivated by a desire to use communication as a tool to persuade and educate.
+From my professional start as a journalist at a news magazine in Washington DC and then studying how people process media during graduate school at Stanford, I’ve been motivated by a desire to use communication as a tool to persuade and educate.
 Along the way, namely from my fifteen years guiding data outreach initiatives at two major foundations, I refined my interest in leveraging public data as a tool to activate an organization’s agenda.
 In December 2018, I established Hillcrest Advisory to ensure that my clients, too, can be effective communicators of data, harnessing numbers and stories to make a compelling case to constituents.

 Vice President, Data Strategy

 Andy managed Velir’s data storytelling practice, which worked with a diverse range of clients, from universities like Yale to associations like AARP to international consortiums that included the Gates Foundation, the World Bank, and the World Health Organization.